devlog 0 building a saas

 / 4 min read

 I made a few bucks on a freelance project recently.
-On these platform, you rarely get your money as soon as you complete the gig.
+On these platforms, you rarely get your money as soon as you complete the gig.
 So, awaiting my payoff, I was wondering what am I going to buy.
-As, I said, it wasn’t a lot, so I cannot afford something very “useful”.
+As I said, it wasn’t a lot, so I couldn’t afford something very “useful”.
 And, it hit me.
 I’m going to work that hard, and spent all the money I made, and work that hard again… You see where I’m going.
 As I was thinking about investing, I told myself, why not building a SaaS.
 SaaS stands for Software as a Service, it’s a kind of subscription you pay to use a software, it’s opposed to lifetime licenses, where, when you pay, the software is yours for life.

 First question, what am I going to build?
 I thought about an old Flutter app I coded a long time ago.
 It’s a quote management app called Meditations1.
 I really wanted to add a bunch of exciting features like !@#$%^&